fgarada1/California_Optimized_Travel/README.md

     std::vector<Node*> compute_dijkstra_path(Node* node_from, Node* node_to); -takes in a node_from and a node_to

 A*:
--you must run one of these functions before you can use compute_astar_path -both functions compute the heuristic matrix for use in the A* algorithm, each entry is the geographical distance between col and row, computed using the selected formula
+-you must run one of these functions before you can use compute_astar_path, the default ran in the constructor is pythagorean distance
+-both functions compute the heuristic matrix for use in the A* algorithm, each entry is the geographical distance between col and row, computed using the selected formula
     void compute_heuristic_matrix_haversine();
     void compute_heuristic_matrix_pythagorean_distance();